Code-Institute-Submissions/Milestone-2-Visit-Norrtalje/README.md

 ### **Media**

-* The photos used in this site were obtained from [Norrtälje Kummun]( https://www.instagram.com/norrtaljekommun/?hl=en/)
+* The photos used in this site were obtained from [Norrtälje Kommun]( https://www.instagram.com/norrtaljekommun/?hl=en/)

 *   The coat of arms image used to as a logo for the site was obtained from [SearchPNG.com]( https://www.searchpng.com/)